Thursday, September 30, 2010

 Special Memories

 Since thirty full years have passed since my graduation from high school, I thought I'd elaborate on some of those very special memories, which I touched on in the previous essay.
-That is, memories of the not especially special special buses that I road on for four seemingly interminable years.
+That is, memories of the not especially special special buses that chauffeured me to and from the place for four seemingly interminable years.

 It was the accepted law of the special bus jungle that if somebody had an item of any kind on a seat, it was ipso facto saved.
 These bus rides were survival of the fittest tests—galootism run amok—where the weak among us more often than not stood for the duration of the trip from Broadway in Kingsbridge to Cardinal Spellman High School on the other side of the Bronx.